-- Undergraduate courses on programming introduction in the University René Descartes - Paris 5 and Guest Lecturer for graduate courses in knowledge-based media systems and multimedia semantics for the University of Amsterdam (The Netherlands), the University of Glasgow (UK), the University Polytechnic of Madrid (Spain) and the University of Cali (Colombia).
+- Previously, he taught undergraduate courses on programming introduction in the University René Descartes-Paris 5 and has been a guest lecturer for graduate courses in knowledge-based media systems and multimedia semantics for the University of Amsterdam (The Netherlands), the University of Glasgow (UK), the University Polytechnic of Madrid (Spain) and the University of Cali (Colombia).

 WebInt / Fall 2014 - Human-computer interaction for the Web: interaction design and user evaluation

 - Human's computer interaction (HCI) is the study of interaction between people (users) and computers.
 It is often regarded as the intersection of computer science, behavioural sciences, design and several other fields of study.

 - In this course, we will focus on designing and evaluating interfaces for interacting with multimedia data on the web.

 - The main goal of this course is therefore to teach students how to sketch and build novel interactive systems without intensive programming and engineering knowledge, using simple tools, few trick and lots of imagination.